cce-bigdataintro-1160/CEBD-1160-fall-2019-site/index.md

   2. Advanced (3/10) This will require the extension of what we did in class
   3. Reach (1/10) This will be a difficult task that uses what we learned in class

-### Expectations
- - Homework and Journals will be due before the start of  the following class
- - Students must get at least a 50% grade in each  component of the course
- - Everybody has 2 late days which can be used on  homework, but not the project